GoGoCarl/paperclip-cloudinary/README.md

 At this stage, not all of the API has been exposed for Cloudinary, so if it seems you can't quite leverage all of Cloudinary's functionality yet, that's why.
+But much Cloudinary's best offerings, like dynamic image transformation, are readily available.

-Note: Cloudinary also supports CarrierWave, and will probably be more consistently maintained going forward.
-But if you are distinctively looking for a paperclip-based solution, this gem is for you.
+Note: Cloudinary also supports CarrierWave and Attachinary, and will probably be more consistently maintained going forward.
+But if you are distinctively looking for a Paperclip-based solution, this gem is for you.

 ## Installation